-Annual required contribution \$ 5,972,768
+Annual required contribution \$ 6,442,087

-Interest on net pension obligation 424,407
+Interest on net pension obligation 554,984

-Adjustment to annual required contribution (630,052)
+Adjustment to annual required contribution (823,899)

-Annual pension cost 5,767,123
+Annual pension cost 6,173,172

-Contributions 4,082,265
+Contributions 6,017,521

-Increase in net pension obligation 1,684,858
+Increase in net pension obligation 155,651

-Net pension obligation, beginning of year 5,476,220
+Net pension obligation, beginning of year 7,161,078

-Net pension obligation, end of year \$ 7,161,078
+Net pension obligation, end of year \$ 7,316,729

-The annual required contribution for the current year was determined as part of the July 1, 2012, actuarial valuation using the projected unit credit cost method.
-The actuarial assumptions included (a) 7.75% investment rate of return (net of administrative expenses), and (b) projected salary increases of 2.0% through 2012 and 4.0% per year thereafter.
+The total pension liability for the current year was determined as part of the July 1, 2013, actuarial valuation using the projected unit credit cost method.
+The actuarial assumptions included (a) 7.75% investment rate of return (net of administrative expenses), and (b) projected salary increases of 4.0% per year.
+The actuary was using the 83 GAM sex distinct mortality tables.
 The assumptions did not include postretirement benefit increases.
 The actuarial value of assets was determined by the market value of investments.
 The unfunded actuarial accrued liability is being amortized at a level dollar over 25 years.
 The effect of an unfunded actuarial accrued liability (funding excess) is amortized immediately.